 Students will identify people whom they respect and the reasons they respect them.

 Students will define “respect.”

-Students will identify the importance of self-respect.
+Students will analyze the concept of self-respect.

 Contents for Lesson 1: Giving and Earning Respect

 Prompt students to think about the concept of respect by asking questions such as

 - What does it mean to disrespect somebody?
 (It means to be rude or to put them down.)